stephenpaulraj/microsoft-project/docs/azure/questions.md

 Inventory services -
 The company has contracted a third-party to develop an API for inventory processing that requires access to a specific blob within the retail store storage account for three months to include read-only access to the data.

-Security -
+**Security -**
 All Azure Functions must centralize management and distribution of configuration data for different environments and geographies, encrypted by using a company-provided RSA-HSM key.
 Authentication and authorization must use Azure AD and services must use managed identities where possible.

-Issues -
+**Issues -**

 Retail Store Locations -
 You must perform a point-in-time restoration of the retail store location data due to an unexpected and accidental deletion of data.
 Azure Cosmos DB queries from the Azure Function exhibit high Request Unit (RU) usage and contain multiple, complex queries that exhibit high point read latency for large items as the function app is scaling.

-Question
+**Question**

-You need to reduce read latency for the retail store solution.
+**You need to reduce read latency for the retail store solution.**

 **What are two possible ways to achieve the goal?
 Each correct answer presents a complete solution.**

-NOTE: Each correct selection is worth one point.
+**NOTE: Each correct selection is worth one point.**

-A. Create a new composite index for the store location data queries in Azure Cosmos DB.
-Modify the queries to support parameterized SQL and update the Azure Function app to call the new queries.
+1. **A. Create a new composite index for the store location data queries in Azure Cosmos DB.
+Modify the queries to support parameterized SQL and update the Azure Function app to call the new queries.**
-B. Provision an Azure Cosmos DB dedicated gateway.
-Update the Azure Function app connection string to use the new dedicated gateway endpoint.
+2. **B. Provision an Azure Cosmos DB dedicated gateway.
+Update the Azure Function app connection string to use the new dedicated gateway endpoint.**
-C. Configure Azure Cosmos DB consistency to session consistency.
+3. **C. Configure Azure Cosmos DB consistency to session consistency.
 Cache session tokens in a new Azure Redis cache instance after every write.
-Update reads to use the session token stored in Azure Redis.
+Update reads to use the session token stored in Azure Redis.**
-D. Provision an Azure Cosmos DB dedicated gateway.
-Update blob storage to use the new dedicated gateway endpoint.
+4. **D. Provision an Azure Cosmos DB dedicated gateway.
+Update blob storage to use the new dedicated gateway endpoint.**
-E. Configure Azure Cosmos DB consistency to strong consistency.
-Increase the RUs for the container supporting store location data.
+5. **E. Configure Azure Cosmos DB consistency to strong consistency.
+Increase the RUs for the container supporting store location data.**

 :::tip Answer
 **B,C**
 :::

-## Question #297
+## Question #287

-Introductory Info
-Case study -
+**Introductory Info Case study -**

 This is a case study.
 Case studies are not timed separately.
 You can use as much exam time as you would like to complete each case.
 However, there may be additional case studies and sections on this exam.
 You must manage your time to ensure that you are able to complete all questions included on this exam in the time provided.
 To answer the questions included in a case study, you will need to reference information that is provided in the case study.
 Case studies might contain exhibits and other resources that provide more information about the scenario that is described in the case study.
 Each question is independent of the other questions in this case study.
 At the end of this case study, a review screen will appear.
 This screen allows you to review your answers and to make changes before you move to the next section of the exam.
 After you begin a new section, you cannot return to this section.

-To start the case study -
+**To start the case study -**

 To display the first question in this case study, click the Next button.
 Use the buttons in the left pane to explore the content of the case study before you answer the questions.
 Clicking these buttons displays information such as business requirements, existing environment, and problem statements.
 When you are ready to answer a question, click the Question button to return to the question.

-Background -
+**Background -**

 VanArsdel, Ltd. is a global office supply company.
 The company is based in Canada and has retail store locations across the world.
 The company is developing several cloud-based solutions to support their stores, distributors, suppliers, and delivery services.

-Current environment -
+**Current environment -**

 Corporate website -
 The company provides a public website located at http://www.vanarsdelltd.com.
 The website consists of a React JavaScript user interface, HTML, CSS, image assets, and several APIs hosted in Azure Functions.